Rarst/release-belt/README.md

 Release Belt implements HTTP authentication to password protect your repository.
 You can configure it by adding `http.users` array to configuration, which holds `'login' => 'password hash'` pairs.

-There is an `encodePassword.php` command line helper included for hashing passwords:
+There is an `bin/encodePassword.php` command line helper included for hashing passwords:

 ```bash
 >php bin/encodePassword.php foo